Skip to main content

 Task enters In Progress

-The server builds a prompt from the task description, project context snippets, prompt template, and any file attachments.
+The server builds a prompt from the task description, project context snippets, prompt template, role, and any file attachments.

 CLI process starts